-Year l Price er Bbl) Gas itural 5 Price r Mcf)
+Year l Price er Bbl) Natural Gas Price (per Mcf)

-2015 \$ 46.88 \$ 2.34

 2016 \$ 37.62 \$ 2.29

 2017 \$ 48.71 \$ 2.88

+2018 \$ 61.21 \$ 2.90

 Reserves may be classified as proved undeveloped if there is a high degree of confidence that the quantities will be recovered, and they are scheduled to be drilled within five years of their initial inclusion as proved reserves, unless specific circumstances justify a longer time.
 In connection with estimating proved undeveloped reserves for our reserve report, reserves on undrilled acreage were limited to those that are reasonably certain of production when drilled where we can verify the continuity of the reservoir.
 We only include wells in our proved undeveloped reserves that we currently plan to drill and in which we have adequate capital resources to enable us to drill them.
 Using empirical evidence, we utilize control points and sample sizes to show continuity in the reservoir.
 We reflect changes to undeveloped reserves that occur in the same field as revisions to the extent that proved undeveloped locations are revised due to changes in future development plans, including changes to proposed lateral lengths, development spacing and timing of development.